-On average, there are 3.6 outpatient visits per capita per year in 2017 compared to just 2.3 in 2012, and hospitalization rates have seen a steady increase from 11.3 in 2012 to 14.2 in 2017.
-Out-of-pocket spending declined from 73% in 2012 to 54% in 2017.
-Survey conducted by the US Agency for International Development in 2014 showed that 80.3% of the surveyed beneficiaries were satisfied with the outpatient service and 96.4% expressed satisfaction with hospital level emergency care within the universal health care program.
-The most recent household survey conducted in 2017 also revealed positive trends in utilization of health services and reduction of out-of-pocket expenditures.
+On average, there were 3.6 outpatient visits per capita per year in 2017 compared to just 2.3 in 2012, and hospitalization rates have seen a steady increase from 11.3 per capita in 2012 to 14.2 per capita in 2017.
+Out-of-pocket spending has declined from 73% in 2012 to 54% in 2017.
+A survey conducted by the US Agency for International Development in 2014 showed that 80.3% of surveyed beneficiaries were satisfied with their outpatient service and 96.4% expressed satisfaction with hospital level emergency care within the Universal Health Care Programme.
+The most recent household survey conducted in 2017 also revealed positive trends in use of health services and reduction of out-of-pocket expenditures.

 Now, the DRG needs to play its role to ensure that public funds continue to be efficiently and transparently used to delivery health services to the population.

+Box The UHC Partnership is a collaboration between WHO, the European Union and Luxemburg to support policy dialogue on national health policies, strategies and plans for UHC.
+The Partnership enabled the WHO Regional Office for Europe to scale up support to the Government of Georgia as it seeks to achieve UHC, focusing on the DRG and strategic purchasing.